Academic & Financial Support

 Doctoral Program Funding and Research Support

 Doctoral students receive significant funding to ensure that they are able to immerse themselves in the program.
-All students entering the Doctoral Program are offered a financial aid package that includes full tuition, health insurance, fees, and a yearly stipend set at $32,000 for the current 2021-22 academic year ($28,000 for the Autumn, Winter, and Spring quarters and $4,000 for Summer).
+All students entering the Doctoral Program are offered a financial aid package that includes full tuition, health insurance, fees, and a yearly stipend set at $33,000 for the current 2022-23 academic year.
 Students are responsible for filing and paying any required state or federal taxes.

 Stipend awards are not subject to federal or state income tax withholding and you may be required to make quarterly estimated income tax payments to the IRS and State of Illinois.
 Federal tax code requires the remuneration allocated to teaching assistantships to be treated as wages subject to tax withholding, and processed through the payroll system.
 Thus, in quarters when students TA or serve as a graduate student lecturer, their stipend payment will be reduced and they will receive payment for the reduced amount through the payroll system and subject to withholding.
 We suggest students consult with a tax advisor who can provide specific advice for individual situations.